aksh120/aksh120/README.md

 - 🔭 I’m currently working on [Watchtopia](https://watchtopia.site)

-- 🌱 I’m currently learning **and exploring new technologies.**
+- 🌱 I’m currently **learning and exploring new technologies.**

-- 👯 I’m looking to collaborate on **Open-source projects related to web development or data analysis**
+- 👯 I’m looking to **collaborate on Open-source projects related to web development or data analysis**

 - 👨‍💻 All of my projects are available at [https://pps.watchtopia.site](https://pps.watchtopia.site)

 - 📫 How to reach me **records.akshat@gmail.com**

-- ⚡ Fun fact **I'm equally fascinated by modern fintech innovations!**
+- ⚡ Fun fact **I'm fascinated by modern fintech innovations!**

 ###